Open-CMSIS-Pack/devtools/tools/projmgr/docs/Overview.md

 components:
   - component: Device:Startup
   - component: CMSIS:RTOS2:FreeRTOS
   - component: ARM::CMSIS:DSP&Source          # not added for build type: Test
     exclude: .Test
 ```

 ## Project Setup for Related Projects

-A solution combines projects that can be generated independently and therefore manages related projects.
+A solution is the software view of the complete system.
+It combines projects that can be generated independently and therefore manages related projects.
+It may be also deployed to different targets during development as described in the previous section under [Project Setup for Multiple Targets and Test Builds](./Overview.md#project-setup-for-multiple-targets-and-test-builds).

 The picture below shows a system that is composed of:
   - Project A: that implements a time-critical control algorithm running on a independent processor #2.
   - Project B: which is a diagram of a cloud connected IoT application with Machine Learning (ML) functionality.
   - Project C: that is the data model of the Machine Learning algorithm and separate to allow independent updates.